 What is Urushiol?

-Urushiol in plants is effective up to 5 years later and can contaminate clothing, tools, pet fur or other objects.
-It is such a strong toxin that ¼ ounce of the stuff would be enough to give every human on earth a rash.
+Urushiol in plants is effective up to five years later and can contaminate clothing, tools, pet fur, or other objects.
+It is such a strong toxin that ¼ of an ounce (7 ml.) of the stuff would be enough to give every human on earth a rash.
 The oil is mostly colorless to watery yellow and has no odor.
 It is secreted from any damaged part of the plant.

 What Plants Contain Urushiol Oil?